Litigation funders: U.S. Chamber members are 'hypocrites' who use our services

 This particular chapter of a years-long story began with a Jan.
 31 letter from 30 general counsel or high-ranking lawyers at major corporations, including General Electric, Google and Microsoft, to the federal judiciary’s Committee on Rules of Practice and Procedure.
 As I’ve previously told you, the Rules Committee received a petition from the U.S. Chamber in 2017 to amend the Federal Rules of Civil Procedure to require the disclosure of third-party funding agreements in all civil litigation.
 The committee had rebuffed a similar request in 2014 but the Chamber argued in its 2017 letter that litigation funding has vastly expanded in the years since.

 The Rules Committee agreed in November 2017 to establish a subcommittee to consider the Chamber’s disclosure proposal.
-Subcommittee members, according to their May 2018 report, have been attending conferences across the country to hear about how litigation funding works in practice.
-The Jan.
-31 GCs’ letter said it was being submitted to voice support for the Chamber’s petition to amend the rules to require disclosure of third-party funding arrangement.
+Subcommittee members, according to their May 2018 report, have since traveled around the country, attending conferences to hear about how litigation funding works in practice.
+The GCs said in their Jan.
+31 letter that they wanted to voice support for the Chamber’s petition to amend the rules to require disclosure of third-party funding arrangements.

 “No evidence has been proffered to support (the funders’) assertion,” the letter said.
 “Nor is it consistent with our experience.”

-That representation certainly caught the attention of litigation funders – because a decent percentage of the companies whose GCs signed the letter have, in fact, used litigation funders, according to a Feb.
+That representation in the GCs' letter caught the attention of litigation financiers – because a decent percentage of the companies whose GCs signed the letter have, in fact, used litigation funders, according to a Feb.
 20 letter to the Rules Committee from Burford CEO Christopher Bogart, and my interview Thursday with Burford managing director David Perla.
 Perla told me that more than a half-dozen of the companies listed in the Jan.
 31 letter have themselves accepted funding from Burford, Bentham and other litigation financiers.
 In fact, Bogart’s letter said, one of the in-house lawyers whose signature is on the Jan.
 31 letter reached out to Burford for a funding deal just weeks after the letter was made public!

 Why the discrepancy between the public representations in the letter and the private reliance on capital from litigation funders?
 Bogart’s letter blamed the Chamber of Commerce and the Institute for Legal Reform for strong-arming members into toeing the anti-litigation funding line.
 “It’s unfair to their members,” Perla said.
 “These people come to us for capital … They’re in a very difficult position.”